Trade Forex Trading

 There are several popular techniques of interpreting, some of which include:

-RSI Trade Divergence:
+RSI FX Trading Divergence:

 RSI Overbought Oversold Levels:

-The RSI can be used to identify potential overbought and oversold conditions in price movements.
+The RSI can be used to identify potential overbought and over-sold conditions in forex price movements.
 An Overbought condition is generally described as the RSI being greater than or equal to the 70% level while an oversold condition is generally described as the RSI being less than or equal to the 30% level.
 Trades can be generated when the RSI crosses these levels.
 When the RSI crosses above 30 a buy signal is given.
 Alternatively, when the indicator crosses below 70 a sell signal is given.

 When the RSI crosses above 50 a buy signal is given.
 Alternatively, when the RSI crosses below 50 a sell signal is given.